Pre-Sessional English Language 8 weeks (PS8)

 How to apply

-Applications for this course are online we would advise you to apply as soon as possible as places are limited.
+Applications for this course will be online we would advise you to apply as soon as possible as places are limited.
 Applications typically close four weeks before the start of the course or earlier if we reach a maximum number of applications.
 If we still have spaces on the course, we may extend the application deadline date.

 You are required to upload documents as evidence:

-- Evidence of your English language level:
+- Evidence of your English language level

 - A copy of your sponsorship letter (if you are a sponsored student).